openedx/open-edx-proposals/oeps/processes/oep-0054-core-contributors.rst

 Axim (sent to you by a Program Administrator).
 Additionally, if the CC commits code to a GitHub repo, a CLA is needed (which should have been signed when you made your first PR).
-Finally, for new companies or organizations joining the community, an Entity Contributor Agreement most be signed (please communicate with a Program Administrator about this).
+Finally, for new companies or organizations joining the community, an Entity Contributor Agreement must be signed (please communicate with a Program Administrator about this).

 We are additionally asking that all companies and teams joining the Open edX